claytron/resume/index.rst

 - ( 2010-now ) | Director of Engineering | Six Feet Up

+  Lead a team of developers, sysadmins and QA engineers.

   In charge of hiring new developers and sysadmins for the team.

   On-board and train new employees.

-  Mentor for the team.

 - ( 2006-2010 ) | Lead Developer | Six Feet Up

   Started designing websites from requirement to code.

-  Used a lot of OmniGraffle.
+  Built architecture and workflow diagrams in OmniGraffle to present to clients.

-  Learned buildout and more UNIX skills.
+  Learned about deployment tools like Buildout and gained much more UNIX experience.

 - ( 2004-2006 ) | Junior Developer | Six Feet Up